 Q2: For SHR/SPR, is there any issue to include this “Configuration Information” in the RRC Reconfiguration message with sync containing Handover Command or PSCell change command?

-Q3: In cases when this “Configuration Information” is not configured by the network to the UE, RAN3 discussed whether UE can include the source cell C-RNTI and the time between the event that triggered the report and the sending the report to the network in SHR/SPR.
+Q3: In cases when this “Configuration Information” is not configured by the network to the UE, RAN3 discussed whether UE can include the source cell C-RNTI and the time between the event that triggered the report and the sending of the report to the network.
 RAN3 wants to check with RAN2 if it’s feasible in the above scenario?

 Further, RAN3 discussed the following information to be reported in the SPR to assist in the forwarding of SPR over network interfaces: